Ateeq-afk/Ateeq_final/README.md

 ## Front-end

-The React front-end (inside `src/`) was generated with Vite and uses Supabase for other features.
-The new Express server is separate and only demonstrates the username-based authentication flow.
+The React front-end (inside `src/`) was generated with Vite and uses Supabase for authentication.
+Run the front-end with `npm run dev` and use the `/signup` and `/signin` pages to create an account in Supabase and log in.
+The Express server remains as a small example of username based APIs but is not required for Supabase auth.